LudoBermejo/dev.ludobermejo.es/_posts/2015-09-02-the-d&d-team-development.markdown

 "What do you mean it's done?"

 They are quick.
 What am I saying?
 They are the mother-fucking-flash.
-They knew all the hacks,
+They knew all the hacks, all the shortcuts, they used undocumented, deprecated functions.
+Whatever they need.
+Of course the code they left behind is a mess.
+But ey, it's finished and, what are you talking about "fix it"?
+If it's done, it's done.
+If work, you don't touch it.